 Artifact names will have segments as described in the Naming Conventions sections that follow.

 Capitalization

 With the exception of Segment 1, the first letter in each segment of an artifact’s name MUST be capitalized.

+Tools (e.g., Trifolia, Forge, etc.) differ in their constraints on capitalization.
+For this reason, case for this first segment of the name may vary.

 Concatenated capitalized words (Pascal Casing) MUST be used if a segment of an artifact’s name contains more than one word.